StarRocks/starrocks/docs/data_source/catalog/unified_catalog.md

 #### MetadataUpdateParams

-A set of parameters about how StarRocks updates the cached metadata of HHive, Hudi, and Delta Lake.
+A set of parameters about how StarRocks updates the cached metadata of Hive, Hudi, and Delta Lake.
 This parameter set is optional.
-For more information about the policies for updating cached metadata from Hive, Hudi, and Delta Lake, see [Hive catalog](../../data_source/catalog/), [Hudi catalog](../../data_source/catalog/hudi_catalog.md), and [Delta Lake catalog](../../data_source/catalog/deltalake_catalog.md).
+For more information about the policies for updating cached metadata from Hive, Hudi, and Delta Lake, see [Hive catalog](../../data_source/catalog/hive_catalog.md), [Hudi catalog](../../data_source/catalog/hudi_catalog.md), and [Delta Lake catalog](../../data_source/catalog/deltalake_catalog.md).

 In most cases, you can ignore `MetadataUpdateParams` and do not need to tune the policy parameters in it, because the default values of these parameters already provide you with an out-of-the-box performance.

 However, if the frequency of data updates in Hive, Hudi, or Delta Lake is high, you can tune these parameters to further optimize the performance of automatic asynchronous updates.

-> NOTE
->
-> In most cases, if your Hive data is updated at a granularity of 1 hour or less, the data update frequency is considered high.

 | Parameter                              | Required | Description                                                  |
 | -------------------------------------- | -------- | ------------------------------------------------------------ |